Art therapy can help children:

-Art therapy is offered for children and families in all inpatient units at the hospital.
-We also provide resources and materials for self-care and bedside use for NICU families.
+At Children’s Mercy, art therapy is offered for children and families in all inpatient units.
+We also provide resources and materials for families in the Neonatal Intensive Care Unit (NICU).

 For more information about art therapy, please email us.